DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-10-13-what-we-did-for-rollover-2020.md

 If you haven’t already, you should go to Publish teacher training courses now and publish your courses.
 Do this by pressing the green ‘Publish in October’ button on the individual course pages.

-If you don’t do so, they won’t appear on Find tomorrow.
+If you do not do so, they will not appear on Find tomorrow.
 You must publish your courses to enable candidates to apply for them through UCAS or DfE Apply – applications open on Tuesday 13 October.

 ### If you’ve already published your courses